yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 However the scope of this document differs from session resumption mechanisms implemented with
 {{RFC5077}} or with other mechanisms.
 Specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.
+Instead, the pinning ticket only contains the Pinning Secret used to generate the proof.

 With TLS 1.3, session resumption is based on a preshared key (PSK).
 This is orthogonal to this protocol.
 With TLS 1.3, a TLS session can